South Kivu: Demographics

-By 2024, South Kivu's population was estimated at approximately 8,147,400, nearly double the 2007 figure of 4,451,663.
+By 2024, South Kivu's population was estimated at 8,147,400, nearly double the 2007 figure of 4,451,663.
 Population density remains highly uneven, with densely populated highland regions contrasting with sparsely inhabited forested lowlands.
 In 2007, Kabare, Walungu, Idjwi, and Kalehe Territories, which together accounted for only 15% of the province's total area, contained 38.61% of its population, whereas the more extensive territories of Shabunda, Mwenga, and Fizi, covering 78.08% of the landmass, were home to just 38.12% of residents.
 Approximately 86.9% of South Kivu's population lived in rural areas at that time.
 Population concentrations are greatest in the mountainous northern regions, whereas the southern lowland and forest zones remain relatively underpopulated.